calebj/worldwatcher/PROJECT.md

 Problem:

-Bames Jond is a secret agent attempting to calculate best positioning of satellites to survey the planet in its entirety with the most efficiency.
+You are a secret agent attempting to calculate best positioning of satellites to survey the planet in its entirety with the most efficiency.

 Restrictions: